 If you fancy something even fancier then we were told that Budapest has a few Michelin Star restaurants which they are very proud of so that’s an option if you want to splash out!

-Or you could grab some food at a Hummous Bar (I went twice last year and loved it there!) for roughly £3.00 a meal!
+Or you could grab some food at a Hummous Bar if you want good food on a budget in Budapest!

 If you want to SEE my trip to Budapest then check out my 2 Vlogs!